How to add human-like delays and mouse movement in Puppeteer

 await page.goto('https://news.ycombinator.com/news', { waitUntil: 'domcontentloaded' })

-/* Pause as if reading the page before touching anything. */
+/* pause as if reading the page before touching anything. */

 await jitter(800, 1800)

-/* A couple of short scrolls, each followed by a reading pause. */
+/* a couple of short scrolls, each followed by a reading pause. */

 for (let i = 0; i < 3; i++) {